 eliminate the avoidable and minimize the unavoidable.

-CSAR encourages people to get out and enjoy Colorado’s National Forests, National Parks, Parks and Open Spaces, trails, streams, and slopes.
-Along with enjoying them, we encourage you to acquire the tools and knowledge for accessing the backcountry as safely and responsibly as possible.
+CSAR encourages people to get out and enjoy Colorado’s national forests, national parks, state parks and open spaces, trails, streams, and slopes.
+We also encourage you to build the tools and knowledge to recreate in the backcountry as safely and responsibly as possible.

 Featured Educational Video